infinigence/FlashOverlap/README.md

 ### Dependency
 The main dependency is [NCCL](https://developer.nvidia.com/nccl/nccl-download), which *FlashOverlap* uses for communication.
 It is convenient to download from the official website.
 The code has been tested with `v2.18.3` and `v2.19.3`.

 Another dependency is [CUTLASS](https://github.com/NVIDIA/cutlass.git), which is included as submodule.
-Note than the code has been tested with `v3.6.0` and `v3.9.0`, but fails with `v3.4.0`.
+Note that the code has been tested with `v3.6.0` and `v3.9.0`, but fails with `v3.4.0`.
 We assume `CUTLASS>=v3.6.0` works fine.

-The code onlu supports `sm_80, sm_86, sm_89` now, and the evaluation enviroments include NVIDIA RTX 3090, RTX 4090, A800, and A100 GPUs.
+The code only supports `sm_80, sm_86, sm_89` now, and the evaluation enviroments include NVIDIA RTX 3090, RTX 4090, A800, and A100 GPUs.
 The versions of CUDA Toolkit include `CUDA 12.1, 12.2`.

 ### Install
 First, pull the repo: